 - awareness about current issues and

 It's simple to join - FB message me letting me know which beach hut you own, or

 If you've been following Brighton & Hove news closely, you'll have noticed the 'arrival' of Hove Beach Hut Association.
 HBHA is a community of Beach Hut owners with common ground - find them on Facebook at Hove Beach Hut Association .

-Beach huts are the pride of Brighton & Hove's promenade.
+We do like to be beside the sea-side and Brighton & Hove's bright and cheerful Beach Huts are the pride of the stunning promenade to which thousands of residents and visitors flock annually.
 Hove beach huts are located between Hove Lagoon, near Portslade and Hove Lawns, a generous expanse of promenade and a stunning walk at all times of the day, and in any weather.

 I love beach-huts!
 I love their candy colours, and their inimitable Englishness.
 When I was a teenager living in Woodingdean, the family of one of my friends from Rottingdean (now my husband) had a beach-hut to the west of the open air swimming pool.
 This has now sadly closed and the area was paved over years ago.
 We spent many happy hours at the beach-hut where an assortment of spare swimming costumes, beach balls, fishing nets and a gas stove to make a cuppa were stored.